|

 which allows you to do a great many things using your imagination you might not

+have thought of to attempt before (see Resources).
 You might be familiar with the notion that the sequence and order of internal

-What we have in HypnoDreams is using metaphors and symbols for their
+representations creates states and produces learning and resonance.* What we have in HypnoDreams is using metaphors and symbols for their

 energetic content in a most deliberate order, shape and form.
 This is not as